Yes, all G-Shock watches are waterproof. More precisely, all G-Shocks are water resistant up to a depth of 200m (660ft).

 Are Baby G Models Waterproof?

-While all G-Shocks are water resistant to 200m, Baby-G watches will only resist 100m.
-No worries – that’s still enough water resistance for diving, even though it is only 50% of a G-Shock.
+While all G-Shocks are water resistant to 200m, some Baby-G watches will only resist 100m.
+That's still enough water resistance for diving, even though it is only 50% of a G-Shock.
+There are many Baby-G watches that will resist the water to 100m as well.